 - Page Cache to create a static version of your site and serve it to your visitors.
 Choose “Disk: Enhanced” as page cache method

 - Database Cache, Object Cache and Browser Cache to cache the static files and do gzip compression

 Most of the above will impact your theme files.
 Do make sure to test your site when you enable these options and see if it displays the way it is supposed to.

 Use a CDN

 You also have the option to enable CDN (Content Delivery Network) support to offload static files to fast data centers around the world.
 MaxCDN is the very powerful premium CDN solution.

-It might be too much power for a newbie blogger, but it’s useful to more experienced and bigger bloggers that have more traffic and are OK with investing some money into having a speedy blog.
+It might be too much power for a newbie, but it’s useful to more established and bigger sites that have more traffic and are OK with investing some money into having a speedy experience.
 CloudFlare is a free alternative that you can test.